basix86/crucidea/README.md

 Lets you open a file from FishEye web interface directly into the IntelliJ IDEA.

+Tested with:
-Tested with: Atlassian FishEye analysis with Crucible code review - Version: 3.10.2 and Ubuntu 16.04
+* Atlassian FishEye analysis with Crucible code review - Version: 3.10.2
+* Ubuntu 16.04
+* Firefox

 Prerequisite:
 * Install nodeJs